Essential Guide to Salzburg Parking: Tips from a Local Expert (2026)

 Important Notice for Bus Drivers:

-- Arriving at the terminal without a reservation: fine 90 euros
+- Arriving at the terminal without a reservation: a fine of 90 euros

-- Picking up the group without a reservation: fine 90 euros
+- Picking up the group without a reservation: a fine of 90 euros

-- Releasing a group in an improper area: fine 150 euros
+- Releasing a group in an improper area: a fine of 150 euros

-Bus drivers should be aware that streets along the river Salzach, including Imbergstrasse, Rudolfskai, Franz-Josef Kai, and the central bridge Staatsbrücke, are prohibited for tourist buses from 8:00 to 18:00.
+Bus drivers should be aware that streets along the Salzach River, including Imbergstrasse, Rudolfskai, Franz-Josef-Kai, and the central bridge Staatsbrücke, are prohibited for tourist buses from 8:00 to 18:00.
 Any violation of this restriction will result in a 150-euro fine directly imposed on the bus driver.

 As a Salzburg resident, I know several life hacks to help you find cheaper or even free parking in the city.
 I’d be happy to share these valuable tips with my clients to make your visit even easier and more affordable.